 - Please treat staff and other readers with courtesy and respect at all times.

-- Consider other Readers and behave in a way that does not disturb them.
+- Consider other Readers and behave in a way that does not disturb them and respects their privacy.
 If it is necessary to talk, please do so quietly.

 - Mobile phones must either be turned off or on silent mode.
 Calls must not be made or received and texting kept to a minimum.